spacemeshos/go-spacemesh/README.md

 ## go-spacemesh

-The go implementation of the [spacemeshos](https://spacemesh.io) p2p node.
+The go implementation of the [Spacemesh os](https://spacemesh.io) p2p node.
 Spacemesh is a decentralized blockchain computer using a new race-free consensus protocol that doesn't involve `proof of work`.
 Spacemesh is designed to build a secure decentralized network formed by a large number of desktop PCs at home.
 To learn more about SpaceMesh read our wiki pages.